microsoft/onnxruntime/docs/WinRT_API.md

 Since the Windows.AI.MachineLearning ships inside the Windows OS as **system32\Windows.AI.MachineLearning.dll** , your application needs to take care in selecting which binary it wants to load and use.

 Normal WinRT activation would use [RoActivateInstance](https://docs.microsoft.com/en-us/windows/win32/api/roapi/nf-roapi-roactivateinstance).
-Applications must explicityly choose which binary they want to use when including a redist version.
+Applications must explicitly choose which binary they want to use when including a redist version.

-Read up [here](docs/HighLevelDesign.md#the-onnx-runtime-and-windows-os-integration) in how to decide which binary to us.
+Read up [here](HighLevelDesign.md#the-onnx-runtime-and-windows-os-integration) in how to decide which binary to us.

 Once you have chosen redist versus system32, you must always use that binary.
 Mix and match of system32 and redist binaries are not supported.